Vaibhavs10/translate-with-whisper/README.md

 ## Next steps

+1. Contrastive Search often results in over-generation, find strategies to reduce the over-generation.
-1. Run a benchmark on [FLoRES](https://huggingface.co/datasets/facebook/flores) dataset.
+2. Run a benchmark on [FLoRES](https://huggingface.co/datasets/facebook/flores) dataset.
-2. Test the benchmark for [fine-tuned Whisper models](https://huggingface.co/models?other=whisper).
+3. Test the benchmark for [fine-tuned Whisper models](https://huggingface.co/models?other=whisper).

 Help is more than welcome!
 Just open an issue or PR and we can work together on this! 🤗